CIEDE2000 implementation in C++

 CIELAB value ranges and interpretation of the Ξ”E2000

 In the CIELAB color space, the L* component represents lightness and typically ranges from 0 (black) to 100 (white).
 The a* and b* components represent color axes: a* goes from green to red, while b* goes from blue to yellow.
-In practice, a* and b* values usually fall between -128 and +127, although they can slightly exceed these limits depending on the color conversion.
+In practice, the values of a* and b* are almost always limited to a range between -128 and +127, although the standard does not specify an official limit for these two components.

 Example of two colors presenting a just-noticeable difference (JND) according to CIEDE2000